bakerj7/3308_TeamProject/TESTING.md

     6. Click "View Existing Lists" Page Button
     7. Load "View Existing Lists" Page
 ### Expected result
 User should be able navigate to all three pages (Home, Create, View) with each page loading
 ### Actual result
-    xxx
+N/A
 ### Status (Pass/Fail)
-    Pass
+N/A
 ### Notes
 Additional functionality for 'Create' and 'View' pages to be handled in additional test cases
 ### Post-conditions
     User has navigated all three pages

 ## Test Case 2:
 ### Use case name
 Create New List
 ### Description
 User creates new movie preference settings and list
 ### Pre-conditions
 User has movie preferences
 User has navigated to "Create New List" Page
 ### Test steps
     1. Enter new list name
     2. Enter genre preferences